Iodine-123: Decay

 The Auger electrons from the radioisotope have been found in one study to do little cellular damage, unless the radionuclide is directly incorporated chemically into cellular DNA, which is not the case for present radiopharmaceuticals which use 123I as the radioactive label nuclide.
-The damage from the more penetrating gamma radiation and 127 keV internal conversion electron radiation from the initial decay of 123Te is moderated by the relatively short half-life of the isotope.
+The damage from the more penetrating gamma radiation and internal conversion electrons from the initial decay of 123Te is moderated by the relatively short half-life of the isotope.

 Medical applications

 123I is the most suitable isotope of iodine for the diagnostic study of thyroid diseases.
-The half-life of approximately 13.2 hours is ideal for the 24-hour iodine uptake test and 123I has other advantages for diagnostic imaging thyroid tissue and thyroid cancer metastasis.
+The half-life (13.223 hours) is ideal for the 24-hour iodine uptake test and 123I has other advantages for diagnostic imaging thyroid tissue and thyroid cancer metastasis.
 The energy of the photon, 159 keV, is ideal for the NaI (sodium iodide) crystal detector of current gamma cameras and also for the pinhole collimators.
 It has much greater photon flux than 131I.
 It gives approximately 20 times the counting rate of 131I for the same administered dose, while the radiation burden to the thyroid is far less (1%) than that of 131I.
 Moreover, scanning a thyroid remnant or metastasis with 123I does not cause "stunning" of the tissue (with loss of uptake), because of the low radiation burden of this isotope.
 For the same reasons, 123I is never used for thyroid cancer or Graves disease treatment, and this role is reserved for 131I.

 123I is supplied as sodium iodide (NaI), sometimes in basic solution in which it has been dissolved as the free element.
 This is administered to a patient by ingestion under capsule form, by intravenous injection, or (less commonly due to problems involved in a spill) in a drink.
 The iodine is taken up by the thyroid gland and a gamma camera is used to obtain functional images of the thyroid for diagnosis.
 Quantitative measurements of the thyroid can be performed to calculate the iodine uptake (absorption) for the diagnosis of hyperthyroidism and hypothyroidism.

 Dosing can vary; 7.5–25 MBq is recommended for thyroid imaging and for total body while an uptake test may use 3.7–11.1 MBq.
 There is a study that indicates a given dose can effectively result in effects of an otherwise higher dose, due to impurities in the preparation.
 The dose of radioiodine 123I is typically tolerated by individuals who cannot tolerate contrast mediums containing larger concentration of stable iodine such as used in CT scan, intravenous pyelogram (IVP) and similar imaging diagnostic procedures.
 Iodine is not an allergen.

-123I is also used as a label in other imaging radiopharmaceuticals e.g.metaiodobenzylguanidine (MIBG) and ioflupane.
+123I is also used as a label in other imaging radiopharmaceuticals, such as metaiodobenzylguanidine (MIBG) and ioflupane.